 Scholarly Project: All GW SMHS medical students begin a scholarly project in Year 3 and complete it in Year 4.
 These projects allow students to conduct an in-depth exploration of issues of interest in medicine and health.
 For CUH students, the scholarly project provides an opportunity to explore community/urban health issues of particular interest to them.
 Students begin considering project topics early in Year 3; the topic may be an extension of their Summer Experience, may be an issue raised during a Clerkship, or may be an issue of personal or professional interest.
 Students are able to discuss the scholarly project during June and September CUH meetings in Year 3 (during Intersessions), and may attend drop-in sessions throughout the academic year.
 Final deliverables are typically either a 10-15 page written paper or a poster with an oral presentation and a 1-page abstract; final deliverables are due in early March of Year 4.

-Case-based Elective in Criminal Justice Health (IDIS 353): Students are able to complete an intense 2-week rotation in the intersection of healthcare and criminal justice.
+Case-based Elective in Criminal Justice Health (MED 353): Students are able to complete an intense 2-week rotation in the intersection of healthcare and criminal justice.
 Students work closely with Dr. Newton Kendig as they complete case studies, write ups, and discussions on a variety of topics.
 Time commitment is equivalent to IDIS 354 and IDIS 367.
 This is course is a 2 week elective, and students DO NOT have the option of spreading this course over the entire year to complete responsibilities.
 However, longitudinal and immersion experiences are optional for students interested in other opportunities.
+Deliverables: Submit 1 case study from your sessions.

 CUH Track “Philosophy and Culture:”